The Long and the Short and the Tall (film): Cast

+‡ Reprised role from original stage production.

 Production

 Roy Ward Baker wanted to make the film at Rank but the company would not authorise the purchase of the rights.

-Associated British bought the film rights in April 1959.
+Associated British bought the film rights in April 1959 and assigned the role of the sergeant to Richard Todd.
+The movie was a co production between Associated British and Michael Balcon Productions Ltd - it was the first movie Balcon made since he left Ealing Studios.

+According to Todd filming was postponed.
+The actor was disappointed with the script, Norman's plan to film in a studio and the decision to not cast Peter O'Toole.
+He wrote in his memoirs, "Leslie was a nice chap, but seemed rather indecisive and insecure."

 The film was shot at Elstree Studios in 1960, where Richard Todd had starred in The Dam Busters a few years earlier.
-Todd loathed making this film, as he didn't get along with Laurence Harvey, In an interview many years later, he said, "I didn't enjoy working with Laurence Harvey...
+Todd loathed making the film, as he didn't get along with Laurence Harvey, In an interview many years later, he said, "I didn't enjoy working with Laurence Harvey...
 I took it for granted that they would cast Peter O'Toole, who was marvellous on stage, but they said they wanted a 'name'".
+He said it "was the most unpleasant film I ever worked on" blaming Harvey in particular for causing trouble; he said Harvey was a poor influence on Richard Harris, and that Leslie Norman was unable to control either, but that Harris' behaviour improved after Todd had a word with him.

 Richard Harris later claimed Todd would stand on top of mounds of dirt to seem as tall as his co-stars.
 Leslie Norman was also unhappy he had to cast Laurence Harvey instead of Peter O'Toole.
 He felt Laurence Harvey and Richard Harris "let the film down...
 Harris because he resented Laurence Harvey, despised him and they didn't get on with Richard Todd".
 Norman says "I was very pleased with my side of the film in the end.
 It was all made in a studio, we never set foot outside for a month.
 I asked to go on location, but a jungle's pretty claustrophobic, for sure".